Last Updated on February 16, 2021

 - 50 gr. creamed coconut (or 3 tablespoons of coconut cream)

-- Sauté leek in pan with olive oil for a couple of minutes (stirring occasionally).
+- Sauté leek with some olive in a pan for a couple of minutes (stirring occasionally).

 - Add red lentils, beets, ginger, water and tomatoes.

-- Bring to a boil and then allow to simmer (with lid) for at least 20 minutes, stirring occasionally.
+- Bring to a boil and then allow to simmer at medium heat (with lid) for at least 20 minutes, stirring occasionally.